 Light weight, fast absorbing and no greasy residue makes fractionated coconut oil a winner when using with aromatherapy and essential oils.

-Virgin Coconut Oil (solid form, liquid in hotter temperatures)
+Virgin Coconut Oil (solid when cold, liquid in warmer temperatures)

 Grapeseed oil is rich in vitamins A, E, B, and D plus amino acids and essential fatty acids that are excellent for keeping your skin looking youthful and your hair healthy.
 Grapeseed Oil can also be used as a hair conditioner to help dry frizzy hair and restore it's natural shine.
 Also wonderful for massage oils.